rvthak/Makefile-Maker/README.md

 5) Your makefile should be ready!
 Test with command: make
 6) Whenever you need clean up with: make clean
 7) If you are having problems understanding the previous steps download and watch the tutorial.mp4 video
+8) In case you come across any issues/bugs feel free to contact me

 Notes:
-1) The program takes one parameter only (the wanted name for the final executable) if you dont give any parameter or give more the program will use the default name a.out
+1) The program currently takes one parameter only (the wanted name for the final executable) if you dont give any parameter or give more the program will use the default name a.out
-2) Haven't tried the program in a 32 bit system

-Features to add:
+Features to add: (coming with next update)
-1) Add c++ support
+1) Add c++ support (choose compiler as a parameter)
+2) Add the choice to add source files from sub-directories to the makefile
+3) Add the choice to also give compilation parameters without the need to edit the makefile manually

-Known bug/problems:
+Known bug/issues
-1) Some problems when strange input is given
+1) Some problems when strange input is given ( will probably be fixed with next update )